 is: a virtual, online Withdrawing Room where I invite artists to display their work on its walls.
 It is not an exhibition space or a gallery, but an inclusive, personal retreat where the room is decorated with artist’s/designer’s work.

-Historically a Withdrawing Room is a 16th and 17th century term used to describe the space where women would retreat after dinner.
+A Withdrawing Room is a 16th and 17th century term used to describe the space where women would retreat and congregate after a meal.